 Taking a look at Auto ISO

-Auto ISO was introduced into digital cameras several years ago to help photographers maintain the choice of settings to arrive at a correct exposure.
+Auto ISO was introduced into digital cameras several years ago to help photographers maintain desired camera settings to arrive at a correct exposure.
 Turning on that feature allows the camera to push the ISO up when it calculates the settings (for shutter speed and aperture) are getting too low for a good picture.
 Almost all new Digital cameras (including new DSLRs and mirrorless cameras) have an Auto ISO setting.

-We’ve seen that we can control exposure by using Shutter speed, Aperture, and ISO.
-The usual method is to set the ISO, select what shooting mode you want to use and then set the shutter speed and/or aperture to achieve the right exposure.
+We control exposure by using Shutter speed, Aperture, and ISO.
+The usual method is to set the ISO, select what shooting mode you want to use and then set the shutter speed and aperture to achieve the correct exposure.

-When manufacturers introduced Auto ISO for the first time, many photographers didn’t like the idea of leaving it to the camera to set the ISO.
+When manufacturers introduced Auto ISO a few years ago, many photographers didn’t like the idea of leaving it to the camera to set the ISO.
 And I would say they were right!…to a degree.

-Normally you don’t want to shoot at a high ISO because your photos can get grainy (noisy); but with the new sensors you can easily shoot images at 1600 ISO or even higher, with no noticeable noise!
+You usually don’t want to shoot at a high ISO because your photos can get grainy (noisy), but with the new sensors, you can quickly shoot images at 1600 ISO or even higher, with no noticeable noise!

-Does this mean I can shoot all of my images at higher ISO settings?
+Does this mean I can shoot all of my photos at higher ISO settings?

-No. This is not a good idea and for several excellent reasons.
-The most important reason is at a higher ISO you reduce the Dynamic Range of the sensor, which means the camera can not capture as many details in shadow and highlight areas.
-Other disadvantages of higher ISO can be listed as lack of sharpness, chances of getting artifacts in image (Pixilated edges), etc.
+No. It is not a good idea and for several excellent reasons.
+The most important reason is at a higher ISO, you reduce the Dynamic Range of the sensor, which means the camera can not capture as many details in shadow and highlight areas.
+Other disadvantages of higher ISO are lack of sharpness, chances of getting artifacts in the image (Pixilated edges), etc.